 Probably the biggest “test” came when they screened to more than 100 people at the Housing California conference in April 2019.
 In the audience were housing policymakers from all over California, affordable housing developers, and those who provide funding for affordable housing.

 Next Steps for the Web Series (and for Smooke and Ruiz)

-Smooke and Ruiz are planning to re-release the web series with Spanish subtitles in summer 2019.
+Smooke and Ruiz released the web series with Spanish subtitles on September 2019.
 They want to specifically empower Latinos to demand real solutions for housing affordability, Smooke said.